williamcaamot/PGR301_exam/readme.md

 ## Oppgave 1 - AWS Lambda
+- [ ] Could add logging to this function as a plus
+- [ ] Could define SAM role/policy for this

 #### Trinn 1: Opprett en SAM-applikasjon
 - [ ] Opprett en ny mappe i repositoryet ditt for SAM-applikasjonen, for eksempel kalt `sam_lambda`.